jentery/engl425/index.md

 1. Horror as a genre of comics, including its depictions of monstrosity and relationship to dread.
 We may touch on LaValle's *Destroyer* here.
 2. Fantasy as a genre of comics, including its use of worldbuilding and conjecture.
 We may touch on Tillie Walden's *On a Sunbeam* here as well as Sloane Leong's *Prism Stalker*.
 3. What *Monstress*, its matriarchy, and its alternate history (1900s Asia) are doing politically and aesthetically in the context of genre and American culture.
 4. How *Monstress* also draws from manga, Westerns, and war comics.
+We'll touch upon the various types of perspective (one-, two-, and three-point) in comics as we go.

 Our exercise for this step (conducted during our meeting on the 1st): Change the "shot" (perspective or camera) of a panel by "zooming" in on it and also "zooming" out on it.
 This should result in two new panels, both of which change the framing of the original panel.
 How does zooming shape feelings of horror or a sense of fantasy?
 (Inspired by Eric Hayot and Patrick Welch.)